You are no longer the Creative Director, the Art Director, Writer, Designer

 - Identify places to reach prospects who currently do business with your competitors.

-Jack has a party truck, the Munchie Mobile.
+Jack has a Burger Truck, above, and a party truck, the Munchie Mobile.

 Explore new ways for customers to experience the product or service.